MignonPetitXelow/Amoops/readme.md

 ### ❓Questions and Answer:

-- Q: Can we use it has a porn image collection?
+- Q: Can it be used as a collection of adult content images?
     - A: Yes.

 - Q: Is there a app to access to the server?